zmercury/cpp/Assignment/Readme.md

 ### 1. What do you mean by Dynamic memory allocation?
 Explain how we can allocate dynamic memory in an array using new and delete operator in C++.

 The process of allocation of memory during the program runtime is known as Dynamic Memory Allocation.
 A dynamic array is quite similar to a regular array, but its size is modifiable during program runtime.
-DynamArray elements occupy a contiguous block of memory.
+Dynamic Array elements occupy a contiguous block of memory.
 Dynamic Array grows its memory size by a certain factor when there is need.

 We can allocate the memory using **New** operator.